supernovus/lum.js/README.md

 longer needed, I will resurrect v2 and port any changes from these libraries back into it.

+This is to be considered the active branch of Nano.js

 ## Author

 Timothy Totten <2010@totten.ca>